syaifulahdan/MCWT/Django/installasi-django.md

+### Install Django

 we will install in the virtual environment python django 1, which is a virtual environment that we created earlier

-1. step steps that go into <b>python1<b> directory, hen activate, virtual env python1 we have made. [[read about python virtualenv]](https://github.com/syaifulahdan/MCWT/tree/master/Python-virtualenv)
+1. step steps that go into <b>python1</b> directory, hen activate, virtual env python1 we have made. [[read about python virtualenv]](https://github.com/syaifulahdan/MCWT/tree/master/Python-virtualenv)
    <pre>
     bertopeng17@bertopeng17-ThinkPad-T520:~/Desktop/<b>cd python1/</b>
     bertopeng17@bertopeng17-ThinkPad-T520:~/Desktop/python1$